 I couldn’t manage to string two sentences together.

 […] So, I realized that I had to write it like this.

+The sensitivity and empathy with which Foenkinos treats his subject suffuses every page of this novel, but it is the sense of respect and admiration for this young artist that strikes me most forcefully.
 Charlotte’s voice in this novel is captivating in its youthful wisdom, maturing as we follow her through her teenage years, and into her twenties.
 Cocooned within her artistic pursuits, Charlotte is never far from the tragedy and madness that has plagued her family, or from the growing dangers of Nazi rule that would eventually lead to her death.
 Yet her story is not led by melancholy or fear, but by the one weapon Charlotte used against both: her art.